Moddable-OpenSource/moddable/contributed/jsonparser/README.md

 - `root`: Retrieves the root from the Virtual Parse Tree (VPT) using the default tree behavior.
 - `status`: Retrieves the parsing result status.
 This can be called at any time before closing the parsing process.
 - `close()`: Closes the parsing process and deallocates the associated memory.
 Subsequent calls to parser methods will throw an exception.
 - `receive(string, start, end)`: Receives data into the parse tree.
 Optional start and end values act like string slice(), extracting a portion of the string.
-Returns the parsed character count.
+Returns the parsed character (byte) count.

 #### Matcher Class